stanlemon/dw4-healthcheck-experiment/README.md

 # Dropwizard Application

-A Dropwizard application demonstrating real-time metrics collection and health monitoring based on customer experience signals.
+A multi-module Dropwizard application demonstrating real-time metrics collection and health monitoring based on customer experience signals.

+## Project Structure

+This is a multi-module Maven project:
+- **dw4-app**: The main Dropwizard application module
+- Additional modules can be added as needed

 ## Features